Determining If You Need a Filling

 Clenching and Grinding

 If you clench or grind your teeth, you may have more problems with your fillings.
 The forces placed on your teeth can lead to tooth sensitivity, and can cause fillings to wear faster than they normally would.
 Clenching or grinding also can cause your teeth and fillings to crack or develop small craze lines, which are fine cracks you can see if you shine a lift on your tooth.
+At Sunnyvale Dental Care cosmetic office, Dr. Gupta might recommend night guards to protect your fillings and teeth if you grind or clench your teeth.

 Keeping Your Fillings